mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/reference/tyk-oas-api-definition.md

 description: "Support features of TykOasApiDefinition CRD"
 ---

-The TykOasApiDefinition custom resource definition (CRD) manages [Tyk OAS API Definition object]({{<ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc">}}) within a Kubernetes environment.
+The TykOasApiDefinition Custom Resource Definition (CRD) manages [Tyk OAS API Definition object]({{<ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc">}}) within a Kubernetes environment.
 This CRD enables the integration and management of Tyk API definitions using Kubernetes-native tools, simplifying the process of deploying and managing OAS APIs on the Tyk Dashboard.

 ## TykOasApiDefinition Features